US group Motive pays $25m for 40% stake in Irish fintech Global Shares

 Named as Deloitte’s “Irish fintech company of the year” in 2017, the company reported a €2.7 million loss for 2016 on turnover of €4.5 million.

-Chief executive Tim Houston said the investment was good news for clients, partners, shareholders and staff.
+Chief executive Tim Houstoun said the investment was good news for clients, partners, shareholders and staff.

 The deal is subject to regulatory approval, and is expected to close in the fourth quarter.